ephemer4l/Contents/docs/configuration/split-ssh.md

 **Warning:** This part is for setting up *KeePassXC*, not KeePassX or KeePass.
 See the [KeePassXC FAQ][KeePassXC FAQ].

-KeePassXC should be installed by default in both Fedora and Debian templates.
+KeePassXC should be installed by default in both Fedora and Debian TemplateVMs.
+If it’s not or you're using another template, you can [install it manually](https://www.qubes-os.org/doc/software-update-domu/#installing-software-in-templatevms).
-If you have another template check the [KeePassXC download page][KeePassXC download page] for instructions.

 1. Add KeepasXC to the Applications menu of the newly created AppVM for ease of access.